Accommodations near NIMBioS

 NIMBioS Location on The University of Tennessee, Knoxville Campus

-Parking is available in the Volunteer Hall garage on White Avenue across the street from NIMBioS.
+Parking.
+Parking is available in UT's Volunteer Hall Garage located at 1525 White Avenue (between James Agee St. and 16th St.).
 One guest parking space is also available with a Guest Parking Pass in the parking lot directly behind the NIMBioS building.
 To obtain the pass, please make arrangements with our office ahead of time.

-The NIMBioS building is fully handicapped accessible: there are several parking spaces designated for handicap parking near the NIMBioS entrances and a ramp provides wheelchair access to the building.
+Handicapped Accessibility.
+The NIMBioS building is fully handicapped accessible.
+There are several parking spaces designated for handicap parking near the NIMBioS entrances and a ramp provides wheelchair access to the building.
 All public spaces in the building, including restrooms, are accessible to wheelchairs as well.

 Knoxville Area Transit (KAT):

 KAT is the mass transit system for Knoxville, operating buses, paratransit LIFT vehicles, and downtown trolleys.

 Knoxville Taxi and Limo Services